-Osama Tanous is a 2020 Fulbright Hubert Humphrey fellow candidate.
-He aims to explore the social and political determinants undermining the health of the Palestinians inside Israel and possible ways for health promotion initiatives.
+Osama Tanous is a 2020 Fulbright Hubert Humphrey fellow.
+He aims to explore the social and political determinants undermining the health of the Palestinian citizens of Israel and possible ways for health promotion initiatives.

-Osama is a specialized pediatrician working in Haifa; he finished his MD and is currently finishing his Master's in Public Health, both in Tel Aviv University.
-He is a graduate of the "introduction to Clinical Research Training" program from Harvard Medical School, Global and Continuing Education.
-Okinawa.
-Japan.
+Osama is a specialized pediatrician working in Haifa; he finished his MD and is currently finishing his Master's in Public Health, both at Tel Aviv University.
+He is a graduate of the "Introduction to Clinical Research Training" program from Harvard Medical School, Global and Continuing Education, Okinawa, Japan.

-Osama is a clinical instructor in The Rappaport faculty of medicine in the Technion, he was awarded outstanding lecturer in 2015 and is a Committee Member in the medical school enrollment exams and in charge of the midterm exams in pediatrics for 5th year medical students.
+Osama is a clinical instructor in The Rappaport Faculty of Medicine at the Technion.
+He was awarded outstanding lecturer in 2015 and is a Committee Member in the medical school enrollment exams and in charge of the midterm exams in pediatrics for 5th year medical students.
 Osama is a volunteering pediatrician in the mobile clinic of Physicians for Human Rights in the West Bank and Gaza.

 Osama's recent publications include:

-- Tanous O, Watad M, Felszer-Fisch C, Peniakov M, Miron D, Salim R. Risk factors for mortality among newborns with neonatal seizures.
+Tanous O, Watad M, Felszer-Fisch C, Peniakov M, Miron D, Salim R. Risk factors for mortality among newborns with neonatal seizures.
 Neuropediatrics.
 May 2020.
-Accepted.

 Tanous O, Dujovny T, Hertzel G, Koren A, Levin C. ITP secondary to Hodgkin Lymphoma in children.
 Case reports and review of the literature.
 IMAJ, April 2020.